AUfluids/EARSCM/README.md

 # Instructions

-Download the source code using git:
+1. Download the source code using git:

          git clone git://github.com/AUfluids/EARSCM.git

-Enter the directory where the source code has been extracted, and compile it by typing: wmake libso
+2 .Enter the directory where the source code has been extracted, and compile it by typing:

+         wmake libso

-Add the following line to the controlDict of your case:
+3. Add the following line to the _controlDict_ of your case:

          libs ( "libOpenFOAM.so" "libEARSCM.so" ) ;

-Specify
+4. Specify

          RASModel EARSCM;

-in turbulentProperties.
+in _turbulentProperties_.

-Add the subdictionary
+5. Add the subdictionary

          EARSCM { model PCA; c0 -0.17; c1 -0.18; c2 0.98; }

-to turbulentProperties.
+to _turbulentProperties_.

 # How to cite
 Please, cite this library using the Zenodo DOI: DOI.